 How To Start Abusing Huby

 Well, first off, you're gonna decide which tracker you're gonna use.
-Each has its' pros and cons, but Beepola is definitely not recommended as for now, because.
+Each has its' pros and cons, but Beepola is the recommended option.

-It's on the easiest zxbeep tracker you can get along with; is able to split the song to patterns for smaller size; .tap export.
+Supports finetuning; it's on the easiest zxbeep tracker you can get along with; is able to split the song to patterns for smaller size; .tap export/import.